-The traditional owners of the land in the Peake, Roby and Sherlock PWA are the first Peoples of the River Murray & Mallee Region.
+The Traditional owners of the land in the Peake, Roby and Sherlock PWA include Ngarrindjeri and the First Peoples of the River Murray & Mallee Region.

-Access to, and use of water from prescribed water resources by Aboriginal people is exempt from licensing for the purpose of social, cultural or spiritual use, provided that the taking does not involve stopping, impeding or diverting the flow of water for the purpose of collecting the water or diverting the flow of water from water resources.
+Access to, and use of water from prescribed water resources by Aboriginal people is exempt from licensing where the water is taken for the purpose of personal, domestic, cultural, spiritual or non-commercial communal needs where they are doing so in the exercise or enjoyment of their native title rights and interests, provided that the taking does not involve stopping, impeding or diverting the flow of water for the purpose of collecting the water or diverting the flow of water from a watercourse (see Section 1.5 Nature and volume of underground water extraction).